BroadbandForum/obudpst/README.md

 available that does not rely on an underlying system interval timer.
 However, the trade-off for this mode of operation is that it results in high CPU utilization, but clients running on older or low-capability hosts may be able to execute tests where they otherwise would not.
-In any case, it is not recommended for standard server operation.
 ```
 $ cmake -D DISABLE_INT_TIMER=ON .
 ```
+*Note: Because of the increased CPU utilization, this option is not recommended for standard server operation.*

 ## JSON Output
 The following code block shows an example of the (formatted) JSON output when using the `-f json` option for a downstream test on a 1 Gbps PON connection (the actual/raw JSON output contains no formatting for readability).

-Note: Any warning or error messages will be passed to stdout prior to the structured JSON output.
+*Note: Any warning or error messages will be passed to stdout prior to the structured JSON output.*
 ```
 {
 	"version": "7.2.0",